aregtech/areg-sdk/README.md

 <details open><summary title="Click to show/hide details">Click to show / hide <code>Build with IDE</code>.</summary><br/>

-> 💡 In this chapter, we explain how to build the AREG and examples with *Microsoft Visual Studio* and *Visual Studio Code*.
-The other IDEs currently are not in our focus.
+> 💡 This chapter focuses on building AREG and examples using **Microsoft Visual Studio** and **Visual Studio Code**.
+The other IDEs are currently not in the focus.

-To build the AREG and examples using [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/), ensure that you have cloned the sources properly as [described earlier](#clone-sources) and follow the instructions bellow.
+To build the AREG and examples using [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) or [Visual Studio Code](https://code.visualstudio.com/), ensure that you have cloned the sources properly as [described earlier](#clone-sources) and follow the instructions.

 #### Build with Microsoft Visual Studio